kitstokes/digi-proc/content/2-metadata.md

 To add your own custom CSS, use the file "_sass/_custom.scss".
 Any CSS/SASS you add to this file will override the template and Bootstrap classes.

-## Add Optional Analytics [optional]

-To use Google Analytics, add your analytics id to "_config.yml" in `google-analytics-id:` (if `google-analytics-id` is blank, the GA code will not added).
-To use an alternative analytics, paste the code snippet provided by the platform into the file "_includes/template/analytics.html".

-The analytics code will only be added when using "production" environment.
-This happens automatically on GitHub Pages.
-To build manually you need to add "JEKYLL_ENV", like: `JEKYLL_ENV=production jekyll build`.